 Drupal is an extremely flexible system.
-To achieve this, various layers of abstractions are built into it.
-Many concepts were create to explain these abstractions.
-Unfortunately, they are not always intuitive for someone just starting with drupal.
+To achieve this, various layers of abstractions were built into it.
+A lot of concepts were created to explain these abstractions.
+Unfortunately, they are not always intuitive.
 For example, the ubiquitous word 'node' does not represent a point in a network nor a server side programming language.

 Have you ever asked yourself any of these questions?

 * What are fields and why are they useful?

 * What is a block and what can I do with it?